Fridgemagnet1/smartwyre/README.md

 * Clone this repo
 * Commit your finished solution to your own repo
 * Grant `scollins-smartwyre`, `andysbolton` and `scooney-smartwyre` access to your clone your repo for review

+##  UPDATES
+Updated the `azurerm_windows_function_app` module allowing for fully customizable function app config Really want to do the same for the other resources but not sure on time Realistically need to re structure the entire layout.

+Will add Workflow files if i have the time.